aceleradora-TW/ci-with-sinatra/Readme.md

 - Easily configurable
 - Be well documented
 - Come as a service
-- Intuitive build visibility UI (we'll miss you Snap CI :disappointed:)
+- Didactical build UI (clear steps of the build process visible to humans)

 ## Providers that satisfy the mandatory constraints